 So, what can you do to avoid it?

-Here is a checklist on how corrosion problems can be overcome:
+Here is my checklist on how to prevent corrosion:

-• Profile design.
-The design of the profile should promote drying – good drainage.
+- Consider the profile design.
+The design of the profile should promote drying – good drainage, to avoid corrosion.
 You should avoid having unprotected aluminium in lengthy contact with stagnant water, and avoid pockets where dirt can collect and then keep the material wet for long periods of time.

-• pH values. pH values lower than 4 and higher than 9 should be avoided.
+- Mind the pH values. pH values lower than 4 and higher than 9 should be avoided to protect from corrosion.

-• Closed systems (liquid).
-In closed, liquid-containing systems, inhibitors can often be used to provide corrosion protection.
+- Corrosion increases with stagnation: In closed, liquid-containing systems, where the water remains stagnant for long periods of time, corrosion increases.
+Inhibitors can often be used to provide corrosion protection.

-• Severe, wet environments.
-Cathodic protection should be considered in difficult, wet environments.
+- Avoid severe, wet environments.
+Ideally, keep the aluminium dry.
+Cathodic protection should be considered in difficult, wet environments to prevent corrosion.